Aishiteruze Baby: Manga

 The manga Aishiteruze Baby was written and illustrated by Yoko Maki.
-It was serialized by Shueisha the shōjo (aimed at teenage girls) manga magazine Ribon from April 2002 to January 2005.
+It was serialized by in Ribon magazine from April 2002 to January 2005 by Shueisha.
 The serial chapters were collected in seven tankōbon volumes under the Ribon Mascot Comics imprint.
 It is licensed in North America by Viz Media, which has released all seven volumes in English starting in April 2006.
 It is also licensed in France by Génération Comics, in Italy by Panini Comics, in Germany by Tokyopop Germany, and in South Korea by Seoul Media Group.

 Anime

 Aishiteruze Baby was adapted into an anime television series by TMS and Animax.
 It was directed by Masaharu Okuwaki, with music by Miki Kasamatsu and character designs by Junko Yamanaka and Masatomo Sudo.
 The opening theme was "Sunny Side Up" performed by Yo Hitoto, and the ending theme was "Nennensaisai" (年年歳歳) performed by Yo Hitoto.

 The series was initially broadcast in 26 episodes across Japan on Animax from 3 April 2004 to 9 October 2004.
 It is licensed in France by Taifu Video.